 How can I increase the size of my country?

 You can settle new towns or increase cultural level of existing towns to increase their influence thus increasing country domain size.

 Are the levels made up of different islands, like in the original games?

-TT2 will not be on islands, it will take place on the mainland on a HUGE world map.
+TT2 is not on islands, it takes place on the mainland on a HUGE world map.

 So if the game occurs on one large world map how do I get to the next level?

-There will be various locations that you can travel to that are opened when you progress further into the game.
+There are various locations that you can travel to that are opened when you progress further into the game.

 Does the world map include different types of locations, like icy tundra or summery desert?